-

 The addition of a marketing and advertising section within the Disability Reporting Handbook represents a pivotal enhancement aimed at extending its influence beyond traditional journalism.
 Led by Lisa Cox and designed by Jo Kek-Pamenter, this chapter addresses a crucial void by embedding disability perspectives into media and communication strategies.
 It equips journalists, advertising professionals, government entities, businesses, and individuals alike with the tools needed to communicate inclusively.
 By furnishing practical guidance on language use and sensitivity, this section empowers stakeholders to authentically engage with the diverse experiences within the disability community, thereby catalysing significant social change and nurturing a more inclusive media environment.

-Download a copy: https://www.mediadiversityaustralia.org/disability-reporting-handbook/
+Download a copy: https://www.mediadiversityaustralia.org/disability-reporting-handbook/THE FUTURE

 Katie Ellis warned against the pitfalls of "inspiration porn," advocating for normalised, diverse representation of the disability community.
 The panel called for increased visibility and representation to drive social change and create inclusive media landscapes.